 Why CakePHP Uses Convention over Configuration

 We are big fans of convention over configuration.
-While it takes a bit of time to learn CakePHP’s conventions, you save time in the long run.
-By following conventions, you get free functionality, and you liberate yourself from the maintenance nightmare of tracking config files.
-Conventions also make for very uniform development experience, therefore, allowing other developers to jump in and help.
+While learning CakePHP’s conventions takes a bit of time, you save time in the long run.
+Following conventions gives you free functionality and liberates you from the maintenance nightmare of tracking config files.
+Conventions also make for a very uniform development experience, allowing other developers to jump in and help.– CakePHP

-Naming pieces of your application using CakePHP conventions allows developers to gain functionality sans the hassle and maintenance tethers of configuration.
+Naming pieces of your application using CakePHP conventions will enable developers to gain functionality sans the hassle and maintenance tethers of configuration.
 The following example explains it pretty well:

 - Database table: “articles”

 - Table class: ArticlesTable, found at src/Model/Table/ArticlesTable.php